damiankaczkowski/rpi-packages/README.md

 Also, to get Weston and acceleration working with wayland, choose rpi-userland as well.
 Optionally you can test it by installing some demos too.
-I have provided one with wayland support.
+Provided userland ships with wayland EGL support.
+Thanks tomeuv. ( Source: https://github.com/tomeuv/userland/tree/wayland )